WrestleMania 38: Background

-WrestleMania is WWE's flagship pay-per-view (PPV) and livestreaming event, having first been held in 1985.
+WrestleMania is WWE's flagship professional wrestling pay-per-view (PPV) and livestreaming event, having first been held in 1985.
 It was the company's first pay-per-view produced and was also WWE's first major event available via livestreaming when the company launched the WWE Network in February 2014.
 It is the longest-running professional wrestling event in history and is held annually between mid-March to mid-April.
 It was the first of WWE's original four pay-per-views, including Royal Rumble, SummerSlam, and Survivor Series, which were originally dubbed the "Big Four", and as of August 2021, it is one of the company's five biggest events of the year, along with Money in the Bank, referred to as the "Big Five".
 WrestleMania is ranked the sixth most valuable sports brand in the world by Forbes, and has been described as the Super Bowl of sports entertainment.
+Much like the Super Bowl, cities bid for the right to host the year's edition of WrestleMania.
 WrestleMania 38 featured wrestlers from the promotion's Raw and SmackDown brand divisions.
-The official theme songs for the event were "Sacrifice" by The Weeknd and "I Feel Good" by Pitbull, Anthony Watts, and DJWS.
+The official theme songs for the event were "Sacrifice" by The Weeknd, "I Feel Good" by Pitbull, Anthony Watts, and DJWS, and "All Nightmare Long" by Metallica.

 On January 16, 2021, in addition to announcing the date and location change of WrestleMania 37, which had to be rescheduled due to the COVID-19 pandemic, the promotion revealed the dates and locations of the next two WrestleMania events.
 WrestleMania 38 was announced to be held at AT&T Stadium in the Dallas suburb of Arlington, Texas.
 It was originally scheduled to be held solely on April 3, 2022; however, on October 25, 2021, it was revealed that like the previous two WrestleMania events, WrestleMania 38 was expanded to take place over two nights: Saturday, April 2, and Sunday, April 3, 2022.
 It was the fourth WrestleMania to be held in the state of Texas (after X-Seven, 25, and 32) and the second to be held in this venue, after WrestleMania 32 in 2016, which set the attendance record for a WrestleMania event at 101,763, which was, however, disputed.
+It was also the second WrestleMania since the Pontiac Silverdome (WrestleMania III) to be hosted in a FIFA World Cup venue as it is one of the venues hosting matches for the 2026 FIFA World Cup.
 Travel packages became available on November 8, 2021, while general tickets went on sale on November 12.

 Broadcast outlets

-WrestleMania 38 was available on traditional pay-per-view.
-It was also available through the livestreaming services Peacock in the United States and the WWE Network in international markets.
+In addition to airing on traditional pay-per-view, WrestleMania 38 was available to livestream on Peacock in the United States and the WWE Network in international markets.
 Additionally, WWE partnered with Fathom Events to air both nights of WrestleMania 38 in movie theaters across the United States.